BEST POSITION TO POOP IN WHEN CONSTIPATED | 5 WAYS TO USE IT

 Keep your knees up for 1-3 minutes and pause.
 If you can keep them longer, then that is great.
 You can take a one-minute break.

-Squatting on the toilet bowl takes patience and practice.
 It is essential to keep your knees higher than your hips.
-Also, you have to keep your feet stable enough to keep your body straight.
+Also, try to keep your body straight.

-Squatting is the best position to poop because it gives you the opportunity to fully position yourself over the toilet bowl, without a footstool.
+Squatting is the best position to poop in when constipated because you can practice it anywhere, without a footstool.

 - Turn your back towards the water tank.

-- Place the toilet bowl between your legs (or on the side).
+- Place the toilet bowl between your legs.

-- Raise your left (or right) foot and place it on the edge of the bowl.
+- Raise your left foot and place it on the edge of the bowl.

-- Now lift your whole body up to place your other foot on the other edge.
+- Lift your body to place your other foot.